ananda-mendes/BaconDev/README.md

-# BaconDev
+## BaconDev

-Site para organização de tarefas desenvolvidas com ReactJS e Node.js para capacitação do Bacon Dev, realizado pela Voluta Soluções Digitais.
+Website for organizing tasks developed with React.js and Node.js for training Voluta Soluções Digitais members.